Sreenika-dev/Paint-Clone/README.md

 # Paint-Clone
-JS Paint is a web-based painting application inspired by Microsoft Paint.
+My Paint is a web-based painting application inspired by Microsoft Paint.
 It allows you to draw with brushes, colors, and line thicknesses on a canvas